ZecHub/zechub/CONTRIBUTING.md

 ## Pull Request

 When you're finished with the changes, create a pull request, also known as a PR.
+Include your unified address (UA) in the PR so we can send you a tip!

 ### To Finish